-Pro tip* While visiting Paris, the one thing you should not miss is visiting the Eiffel tower.
+Pro tip* While visiting Paris, the one thing you should not miss is visiting the Eiffel Tower.
 Climbing the tower offers breathtaking Paris views.

-But since it’s a famous Parisian landmark, you’re guaranteed to find long lines — so the best way to skip those long queues is to buy this online skip the line entry ticket with access to the summit.
+But since it’s a famous Parisian landmark, you’re guaranteed to find long lines — so the best way to skip those long queues is to buy this online skip-the-line entry ticket with access to the summit.

-And if you prefer having a guided tour to learn more about the iron lady, then this guided tour is exactly what I took and the guide was so friendly on top of being very knowledgeable.
+And if you prefer having a guided tour to learn more about the Iron Lady, then this guided tour is exactly what I took and the guide was so friendly on top of being very knowledgeable.

-Forget the current times where millions of people flock to see the beauty of the tower plus the millions that dream of visiting it at one point in life, this wasn’t the case at the time of its construction.
+Forget the current times when millions of people flock to see the beauty of the tower plus the millions that dream of visiting it at one point in life, this wasn’t the case at the time of its construction.

-When Gustave Eiffel (the man who constructed the tower and named after him) presented his proposal to build the tower, so many influential people at the time opposed him claiming that they were going to destroy the untouched beauty of Paris with a “useless piece of metal” that would overshadow meaningful landmarks like Notre Dame, Louvre museum and Arch de Triomphe.
+When Gustave Eiffel (the man who constructed the tower and named after him) presented his proposal to build the tower, many influential people at the time opposed him claiming that they were going to destroy the untouched beauty of Paris with a “useless piece of metal” that would overshadow meaningful landmarks like Notre Dame, Louvre museum and Arch de Triomphe.

 Actually, the famous writer, Guy de Maupassant thought it was too ugly for his eyes that he ate his lunch right below the tower as it was the only place his eyes couldn’t see it while in the city.

 But in the present day, it is one of the most beautiful landmarks in France and the entire world as a whole.

 27. It’s illegal to distribute images of the Eiffel Tower at night